gstoaldo/dotfiles/README.md

-Files must be synced using symlinks:
+Files should be synced using symlinks.
+Create symlinks that point from the locations where apps expect their config files to the files/folders in this directory.
+For example:

 ```bash
 ln -s ~/gstoaldo/dotfiles/.config/nvim ~/.config/nvim